-The Group will continue to focus on activities that build on our current policies and procedures to determine whether we are appropriately identifying and evaluating our modern slavery risks.
-This will ensure that the Group is always best placed to address any modern slavery risks that may arise, if required it will adapt and strengthen these policies and procedures.
+The Group's policies and statements are available on the company intranet.
+The Group will continue to focus on activities that build on its current policies and procedures to determine whether the Group is appropriately identifying and evaluating its modern slavery risks.
+This will ensure the Group is always best placed to address any modern slavery risks that may arise and if required, will adapt and strengthen these policies and procedures.